dfcastellanos/MEPLS/doc/tutorial/step3.md

 ### The model{#the_model}

-The model we consider represents a material being driven at a very low strain rate and temperature, the so-called athermal quasistatic limit.
+The model we consider represents a material being driven at a very low strain rate and temperature, the so-called athermal quasistatic limit (see, e.g. @cite DFCastellanos_CRP @cite Sandfeld2015 @cite BudrikisNatCom @cite Talamali2012 @cite Budrikis2013 @cite nicolas_deformation_2018).
 In this limit, the stress fields can rise continuously until a plastic event is triggered, but during the event, the stress does not rise further because the event is considered a much faster process.
 To understand this, we must take into account the characteristic duration of a plastic event, \f$ \Delta t_{\rm pl} \f$.
 If we apply an external shear strain rate \f$ \dot{\gamma}_{\rm ext} \f$, the shear stress rise during a plastic event is \f$ \Delta \tau = G \dot{\gamma}_{\rm ext} \Delta t_{\rm pl} \f$.